MicrosoftDocs/customer-insights/ci-docs/data/data-unification-duplicates-considerations.md

 ## Winner and alternate records

-Once rules have been run and duplicate records have been identified, the deduplication process selects a "Winner row" that will be used to create the unified profile.
+Once rules have been run and duplicate records have been identified, the deduplication process selects a "Winner row".
 The nonwinner rows are called "Alternate rows."
 Alternate rows are used in the Matching conditions unification step to match records from other tables to the winner row.
+Rows are matched against the data in the alternate rows in addition to the winner row.

 Once you have added a rule to a table, you can configure which row to select as the winner row through **Merge preferences**.
 Merge preferences are set per table.
 No matter what merge policy is selected, if there's a tie for a winner row, then first row in the data order is used as the tie breaker.